DeveloperLx/Android-Development-Tutorials-translation/ViewPager Tutorial Getting Started in Kotlin.md

         <code>
             FragmentStatePagerAdapter
         </code>
-        is best for you application.&nbsp;
+        is best for you application.
     </p>
     <p>
         If you want to read more about the